 | Buttons and controls

-While creating a button design for priority, use colour contrast, right size and actionable title text to improve accessibility and readability.
+While creating a button design for priority, use color contrast, the right size, and actionable title text to improve accessibility and readability.
 Use buttons to signal clickable actions, such as “download,” “sign up,” or “log out.”

 Creating a consistent design language throughout the website or web application can help to click and tapping easier for the users with a disability or limited digital knowledge.